oracle-devrel/technology-engineering/data-platform/data-science-and-ml/shared-assets/art-of-possibile-demo-assets/README.md

 # Art of Possible Demos

-This page covers the Art of Possible Demos associated assets.
+This page covers the Art of Possible Demo-associated assets.

 Reviewed: 2023-12-04